Take 25% off with discount code 'LOYALTY' on an order of $300 or more

 Side Effects of Raw Honey in Infants

 While infant botulism is rare, it's serious.
-According to the Centers for Disease Control and Prevention, it can cause symptoms like:
+According to the Centers for Disease Control and Prevention (CDC), it can cause symptoms like:

 • Constipation